TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 3/Nehemiah 3.17.md

 ---

 After him repaired the Levites, Rehum the son of Bani.
-Next unto him repaired Hashabiah, the ruler of half the district of Keilah, for his district.
+Next to him repaired Hashabiah, the ruler of half the district of Keilah, for his district.